 The Portsmouth Elephant Cage concluded with a presentation of the three schemes that were developed over the programme for the public and key stakeholders and hosted in The Portsmouth School of Architecture.
 An exhibition showing some impacts of the current proposals was also displayed.

-(models by Russell Gould with montage)
+(models by Russell Gould)

 Many opportunities for enhancing the strategy and vision for Portsmouth's frontage were highlighted by a breadth of new, stimulating and innovative design ideas from the three teams.
 The teams ideas were entitled:

 From the discussions that ensued at the public presentation it is expected that opportunity will be taken to explore these ideas so that the Portsmouth Southsea Coastal Defence Scheme being led by the Eastern Solent Coastal Partnership (ESCP) might be enhanced, informed and implemented, mindfully of these so that a vision which improves values further for the future amenity and economy of Portsmouth and its many visitors can be provided.

 The design scope and programme enhanced knowledge transfer, developed cross professional expertise and collaborative working practices.
 It also developed expertise and solutions having wider application for improving city resilience and sustainability globally.

 and organised by:

 A review in the Architects Journal 'Revealed: Finalist visions in Portsmouth 'elephant cage' sea defences contest' is available here (external link).

 An article in Design Curial 'Sea change: Resilient flooding schemes' with extensive coverage of The Elephant Cage and other global initiatives is available here (external link)

 A session for all participants was then held in the Netherlands in March 2017 which allowed the Elephant Cage participants the opportunity to visit a variety of innovative recent projects there, meet the designers, promoters and developers and further their researches.